+CONVERTED

+DWELLINGS

+RURAL CLUSTERS

-RURAL CLUSTERS AND VILLAGES
+AND VILLAGES

-Converted dwellings are permitted to a maximum of two units per dwelling in the Rural Cluster and Village designations, with the exception of semi-detached and duplex dwellings where conversions are prohibited.
-The Area Council may zone an area or property to permit the conversion of dwellings for two dwelling units in accordance with the following criteria:
+Notwithstanding the maximum net residential density for an individual development in a Low Density Residential area within the Serviced Village designation, Converted dwellings are permitted to a maximum of two units per dwelling in the Rural Cluster and Village designations, with the exception of semi-detached and duplex dwellings where conversions are prohibited.
+The Area Council Municipality may zone an areas or property to permit the conversion of a principal dwellings for two into more than three dwelling units in accordance with the following criteria:

-CRITERIA FOR TWO UNITS
+CRITERIA FOR MORE THAN TWO THREE UNITS

-- existing municipal services or private services will be adequate to accommodate the proposed conversion; - lot sizes are sufficient to accommodate the required off-street parking without detracting from the visual character of the area; - existing dwellings are generally of a size sufficient to accommodate the creation of an additional dwelling unit.
+- the area is characterized by a mixture of residential dwelling types including detached, semi-detached, townhouse and existing converted dwellings; - existing municipal services or private services will be adequate to accommodate the proposed conversion; - lot sizes are sufficient to accommodate the required off-street parking without detracting from the visual character of the areaprovide adequate off-street parking, landscaping, stormwater management, and outdoor amenity areas; - existing dwellings are generally of a size sufficient to accommodate the creation of an additional dwelling unit(s).